My Arabic Summer in Haifa

 Despite the pessimism I encountered during my conversations with Israelis, I learned about many new initiatives that bring together different groups of Israeli society through education and art.
 Some of them include the Hand in Hand Schools, the Abraham Fund, and Jerusalem Art.

-Note: The minority dynamics in Israel are very complicated although I placed Druze into one group, the Druze community in Israel is divided into two groups: Druze Citizens of the State of Israel and Druze residents of the State of Israel who although offered citizenship by Israel they pledge allegiance to Syria and have not accepted Israeli citizenship.
+Note: The minority dynamics in Israel are very complicated although I placed Druze into one group, the Druze community in Israel is divided into two groups: Druze Citizens of the State of Israel and Druze residents of the State of Israel who although offered citizenship by the State of Israel have pledged allegiance to Syria and have not accepted Israeli citizenship.
 As for the Bedouin community, all of the Bedouin have been granted Israeli Citizenship.

 Comments